Welcome to Mogul's December interview featuring PJ Morton.

 -I didn’t know how to read music and learned by ear.

--I would watch musicians in church play and try at home.
+-I would watch musicians in church and try at home.
 I would play along to TV show themes like All in the Family, Golden Girls and Cheers.

 -I play several instruments but piano is my main instrument.